 Connect a new form

-To connect a new form, click on the Connect a form button, select the form you want to connect to LGL, and then press the Add form button:
+To connect a new form, click on the Connect a form button, select the form you want to connect to LGL, and then click the Add form button to configure the integration:

 Map the form fields

 After choosing a form to integrate, you can select our record matching preferences for the form (how will constituent information from new submissions be matched to existing records in LGL?), and also define the field mapping rules so that the information for each submission will end up in the right place.